Should You Go to Journalism School?

 You also won’t be able to use your journalism degree as a bargaining chip for a higher starting salary.
 If you’re applying for an editorial assistant job that pays $27,000, you’ll make $27,000 whether you went to J-School or not.
 So, before you decide on journalism school, consider your financial situation.
 Can you afford it?
 Can you get a scholarship?
 Do you already have debt?

 If you do decide journalism school is right for you, there are a number of programs you can enter.
 It’s often said that Columbia and Northwestern (which houses the Medill School of Journalism) have the best programs, but dozens of schools across the country offer graduate degrees in journalism, many of which are very well-respected.
-Also, most schools have specialty programs—in magazine writing, criticism, TV reporting, etc.—so, if you know the specific area of journalism that interests you, pay attention to what the school offers.
+Also, most schools have specialty programs—in magazine writing, criticism, TV reporting, and other field specialties.
+So, if you know the specific area of journalism that interests you, pay attention to what the school offers.